 So you’ve heard about the Ottawa Palladium?
 How about the Corel Centre?
 Scotiabank Place?
 Well forget about them all.
-As announced this morning, Ottawa’s professional hockey stadium is about to change its name for the fourth time since 1996.
+As announced this morning, stomach Ottawa’s professional hockey stadium is about to change its name for the fourth time since 1996.

 The good part…

 Okay, I’m a branding guy.
 So I get the naming rights game.
 I’ve been part of board room decisions around JetForm park, and I worked at Corel during 1996.
 Big brands will pay a LOT of money to get their moniker on the side of a stadium, and into the mouths of fans and broadcasters.
 And that’s all good.

 And we could choose a much more embarrassing corporate partner than Canada’s iconic automotive / hardware / electronics / now grocery brand.
 We could have a “Sleep Train Arena” like the NBA team the Sacramento Kings, or “Dick’s Sporting Goods Park“, the home of the Colorado Rapids soccer team.

 And it sounds like the Senators ownership team actually chose this partnership:

 Senators owner Eugene Melynk said of the discussions leading up to Tuesday’s official agreement.
 “The possibilities kept growing and growing and growing.
 They made up their mind pretty quickly.
 After that, they moved so fast.
 In the end, it’s very extensive.
 You’re going to see a lot of big changes.”

 Here are a few reasons this name change is annoying to me – and if Twitter is any guide (and it is) – it’s annoying many other Ottawa fans as well.
 Yeah, we’ll get used to the new name.
 Again.
 But before the anger dies, some thoughts on stadium branding.